cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Bundles consistently outperform individual items because they feel like better value, even when the saving is small.

-Customers like the idea of getting more for slightly less, especially at events where prices are already expected to be higher.
+Customers like the idea of getting more for slightly less.
+This is especially true at events where higher prices are expected.

 • Fewer decisions